BhavtoshRath/BhavtoshRath.github.io/_pages/about_old.md

 I have also worked in collaboration with [MCAL](https://mcal.umn.edu/) in the Hubbard School of Journalism and Mass Communication at the University of Minnesota.

+> Creativity is seeing the same thing but thinking differently - A.P.J Abdul Kalam

 (Note: This website is under construction.)